 Only the CAP offers a rigorous, peer-based, and constantly evolving solution for laboratory accreditation.
 We support you through every step of the process—and provide a unique opportunity to collaborate with other laboratories—as inspectees and inspectors.

-Fill out our fee estimate form and one of our accreditation specialists will contact you about cost and next steps to become CAP accredited.
+Not sure how to start the accreditation process?
+Tell us about your laboratory and request a quote by submitting a fee estimate form—one of our accreditation specialists will contact you about cost and next steps to become CAP accredited.